 Ready in less than 20 minutes, this Air Fryer Salmon recipe is a tasty and easy way to cook salmon.
 The exterior is crisp but the inside is moist, flaky, and tender.
 Even better, this salmon recipe is gluten-free, keto-friendly, low-carb, and whole30 friendly.
 It’s the perfect recipe for any occasion.

 If you’re looking for a quick and easy recipe that everyone will love, you’ll want to make this tasty air fryer salmon recipe for dinner.
 The salmon comes out tender, moist, and perfectly cooked every time.
+But if you don’t have an air fryer, try to make this how to bake salmon or this broiled salmon recipe.

 Thanks to the air fryer, the exterior of the salmon fillet is browned and crisp without having to sear it in a pan.
 The salmon comes out beautifully every time.
 This salmon recipe is insanely easy to make, you’ll want to make it every night!
 All you need to do is season the fillets, transfer them to the air fryer, and cook it.
 That’s it!